-Instruction hours/week:L: 4 T:0 P:0 Marks: Internal: 40

-External: 60Total: 100 End Semester Exam: 3 Hours
+Instruction hours/week: L: 4 T:0 P:0 Marks: Internal: 40 External: 60Total: 100

-- To provide a comprehensive theoretical knowledge on genomics and proteomics - To learn the fundamentals, current techniques and applications. - To update and strengthen basic concepts in proteomics and genomics - To address the modern biological issues. - To use the different methodologies, techniques and tools commonly used in genome sequencing, assembly and annotation. - To understand the Characterization of protein complexes
+- To provide a comprehensive theoretical knowledge on genomics and proteomics - Learn the fundamentals, current techniques and applications. - To update and strengthen basic concepts in proteomics and genomics - To address the modern biological issues. - To use the different methodologies, techniques and tools commonly used in genome sequencing, assembly and annotation. - To understand the Characterization of protein complexes